-With many of you we share the idea that work needs to be exciting, diverse, ideally it should be motivating and inspirational work in itself.
+With many of you we share the idea that work needs to be exciting, diverse and have a purpose.
+Ideally work should be motivating, and inspirational work in itself.
 Greg and I don’t know such thing as separation between work and free time, our office hours takes place wherever our laptops meet a stable internet connection – and we love it that way.

 The partnership with St Anton am Arlberg has developed and improved over a couple of years, with hopefully many events to come.
 There is more than one reason why we especially enjoy the inspirational work with this client: The natural beauty of the location, the fun and very supportive team and the type and diversity of activities we are asked to promote make every stay in St Anton feel a bit like being home away from home.

 St Anton is situated within a gorgeous village in the Tyrolean Alps, surrounded by impressive mountain ranges and home to crystal-clear lakes and vivid rivers.
 These geographic conditions make Anton a popular and ideal place for skiing in the winter and kayaking, mountain biking and hiking in the summer time.
 The valley heavily depends on tourism and naturally has to compete with various other skiing and hiking destination all over Austria, which of course is where our services come in.

 As explained in The Importance of Information Gathering, knowing your client’s customers is key in destination marketing.
 You might assume that working with the same client over several years makes your game easy.
 You know the client, the client knows you.

 To a certain extend that is true.
 The destination is likely going to stick to an identifiable style once a corporate image has been established.
 However, in our fastening and globalizing world, it is especially important to develop side by side with your destination.